 - Xunantunich - Belize, Cayo District.
 Important Mayan city of Classical era, 200 - 900 AD.
 Contains numerous buildings, the best known is the 40 m tall El Castillo pyramid.
 Also site of legends: even the present name of this site stems from deterrent ghost - white dressed women with red glowing eyes seen at El Castillo.

 Other Pre-Columbian settlements

 - Monte Alto - Guatemala, Escuintla.
-Ruins of settlement, which was established by an early Mesoamerican culture circa 1800 BC, regional centre in 400 BC - 200 AD.
+Ruins of settlement, which was established by an early Mesoamerican culture around 1800 BC, regional centre in 400 BC - 200 AD.
 Here have been found 45 large structures, the largest is 20 m tall pyramid.
 In the site have been found interesting sculptures which may have been carved according to their magnetic properties.

 - Takalik Abaj (Tak'alik Ab'aj) - Guatemala, Retalhuleu.
 Ruins of an interesting Pre-Columbian city which bears influences of both Olmec and Maya civilizations.
 City flourished in the 9th century BC - 10th century AD.
 Here have been found colossal head sculptures typical for Olmecs, petroglyphs, some of the earliest Maya hieroglyphic inscriptions and impressive Maya structures.